 Stop beating yourself up if your family time doesn't look like the Joneses.

-If trying to get the whole family together for dinner doesn’t work, start planning family breakfast together.
+If trying to get the whole family together for dinner doesn't work, start planning a family breakfast together.
 Take advantage of the time that will fit into the master plan.
-Making things work is the most important thing – comparing your life to other people’s lives can lead to negative feelings.
+Making things work is the most essential thing – comparing your life to other people's lives can lead to negative feelings.

 3. Invest in people.

 Mentoring another can lead to great rewards for both parties.
-Taking the time, even in small chunks, to help other people grow professionally can have long term benefits.
+Taking the time, even in small chunks, to help other people grow professionally can have long-term benefits.
 You can enrich your field by helping others learn and advance.

 Today's new hire could be a valuable ally down the road on a big project or might be able to help solve a problem that your next team faces.
 Investing in people by taking the time to network and spend time together is a worthy investment.

 4. Plan your next week on Friday afternoon.